friendsofcake2/app/README.md

 The [friendsofcake2/cakephp](https://github.com/friendsofcake2/cakephp) core automatically supports this modern structure with `App::uses()` and class loading, so your existing CakePHP 2.x code should work without modifications.

-## Phase 2: Upgrading to CakePHP 5.x
+## Upgrading to CakePHP 5.x (Step 3)

-Once you've completed Phase 1, upgrading to CakePHP 5.x becomes much simpler:
+Once you've completed Step 2 (modern folder structure with CakePHP 2.x), upgrading to CakePHP 5.x becomes much simpler:

+**What's already done:**
-✅ **Directory structure is already correct** - No need to reorganize files ✅ **Templates already separated** - No need to move `.ctp` files ✅ **Modern Composer setup** - Already using `vendor/` and `plugins/`
+- ✅ Directory structure is already correct - No need to reorganize files
+- ✅ Templates already separated - No need to move `.ctp` files
+- ✅ Modern Composer setup - Already using `vendor/` and `plugins/`

-**You only need to focus on:**
+**What you need to do:**
-- Updating `composer.json` to require CakePHP 5.x
+- Update `composer.json` to require CakePHP 5.x
-- Updating code for CakePHP 5.x API changes
+- Update code for CakePHP 5.x API changes
-- Testing and fixing compatibility issues
+- Test and fix compatibility issues

+**The key advantage:** You can focus 100% on code changes, not structural changes.

 Refer to the [CakePHP 5.x Migration Guide](https://book.cakephp.org/5/en/appendices/5-0-migration-guide.html) for framework-specific changes.